Know About the Treatment of Hormonal Imbalance

 Sex hormone imbalance is a condition wherein sex hormones like progesterone, testosterone, and estrogen aren’t balanced.
 It causes some symptoms, including mood swings, hot flashes, irregular periods, and even infertility.

-The major causes of the sex hormone imbalance are polycystic ovary syndrome, medications, menopause, thyroid issues, stress, obesity, etc. If this starts to affect day-to-day life, it’s better to contact the doctor and begin a course of treatment, which can be lifestyle changes, surgery, or more.
+The major causes of the sex hormone imbalance are polycystic ovary syndrome, medications, menopause, thyroid issues, stress, obesity, etc. If this starts to affect day-to-day life, it’s better to contact the doctor and begin a course of treatment, which may include lifestyle changes, surgery, or other measures.

 Thyroid Hormone Imbalance